German Translator

 German - interesting facts

-German is the native language of 105 million people (more than 1.5% of the world's population), which places it 11th in the world regarding the number of native speakers.
+German is the native language of 105 million people (more than 1.5% of the world's population), which ranks it 11th in the world in terms of the number of native speakers.

-Deutsch is an official language primarily in Germany, Austria and Switzerland, as well as in Belgium, Luxembourg and Liechtenstein.
-German is also an official language in the provinces of Trentino and South Tyrol (northern Italy), and is a regional language in Alsace (eastern France).
+Deutsch is an official language primarily used in Germany, Austria, Switzerland, Belgium, Luxembourg, and Liechtenstein.
+It is also an official language in the provinces of Trentino and South Tyrol (northern Italy) and a regional language in Alsace (eastern France).
 Interestingly, this language also serves as the official language of the Swiss Guard in the Vatican.
-In the past, it was the official language of Namibia.
+In the past, it was Namibia's official language.

-German belongs to the group of Germanic languages, derived from the Old High German language, and the oldest German text is the Latin Old High German dictionary (Abrogans), in which the biblical terms are explained.
+German, part of POZENA's multilingual translation services, belongs to the group of Germanic languages derived from the Old High German language, and the oldest German text is the Latin Old High German dictionary (Abrogans), in which the biblical terms are explained.
 The translation of the Bible made in the 16th century by Martin Luther, based on the spoken language used by the inhabitants of Upper Saxony and Thuringia at that time, played a major role in the formation of the standard German variety (Hochdeutsch).

-A large dialectal diversity characterizes modern German, and its varieties are important to regional identity.
+Modern German is characterized by a large dialectal diversity, and its varieties are important to regional identity.
 German dialects differ significantly in terms of pronunciation, vocabulary and grammar.
-They are also partially incomprehensible even to native Germans (e.g. the Bavarian dialect).
+Some are partially incomprehensible even to native Germans (e.g., the Bavarian dialect).
 The variants of German spoken by the inhabitants of Switzerland and Austria also have many peculiarities.

 The rules of German spelling have been amended several times, and now the institution responsible for regulating them is the Rat für deutsche Rechtschreibung (Council for German Spelling) based in Mannheim.
 The Goethe-Institut, among others, deals with popularising the German language.